 Dynis had no track record of installing water meters as a prime contractor, but the Rawlings-Blake administration let the financially shaky company bid on the project, one of the biggest meter installation projects anywhere in the country.

 And Grant’s offer to extend $185 million in lease financing to the city included a 3.85% interest rate that was a full percentage point above the leasing arrangement proposed by the West Coast meter company, Itron.

 Ultimately, Itron’s $83.5 million won the day, after months of bureaucratic intrigue at City Hall and articles in The Brew (some picked up by other media) describing the Dynis’ inflated pricing and other details of the contract.

 Just days before the matter went before the Board of Estimates, City Hall insiders were saying that the Dynis bid was “a done deal” – until the politics suddenly shifted and the city Purchasing Department began preparing papers to pave the way for rival Itron.

 The mayor says she was not involved in the procurement process except to greenlight the idea of installing radio-transmitting “smart” meters to replace manually-read water meters in order to improve billing services to Baltimore residents.

-We would be happy to publish the comments of the Dynis Group and J.P.
-Grant, if and when they respond to our requests for an interview.
+The Brew would be happy to publish the comments of the Dynis Group and J.P.
+Grant if and when they respond to our request for interviews.